Did you know?

-Imagine this: Someone has taken your name, your credit card information, and your Social Insurance Number (SIN), and they are pretending to be you.
-They’re running up steep bills, even committing crimes—and as far as your bank and the authorities are concerned, they are you.
+Imagine this: Someone has taken your name, your credit card information, and your social insurance number, and they're pretending to be you.
+They’re running up steep bills, even committing crimes.
+And as far as your bank and the authorities are concerned, they are you.
 This is identity theft.
-It is one of the fastest growing crimes in Canada, and it can happen to anyone.
-Here are tips to recognize and guard against identity theft.
+It’s one of the fastest growing crimes in Canada, and it can happen to anyone.
+Here's how to recognize and guard against it.

 How identity thieves get the information

-Identity thieves can obtain your personal information in many ways.
+Identity thieves can get your personal information in many ways.
 Some might find a wallet or phone you lost, and take information from it.
-Some use public sources—online search engines, social media networks, phone books, and public records—to piece together information about you.
+Some use public sources — online search engines, social media networks, phone books, and public records — to piece together information about you.

 Some go through garbage or recycling bins for discarded bills or other mail with personal information on it.

 Some pose as a credible person (for example, a government official, bank employee, or landlord) to obtain personal or financial information from you or from others you know.

 Some use technology to steal your information.
 For example:

 They pretend to be a reputable company and send fake emails or texts to trick you into providing personal and financial information.
 This is called phishing.